Skip to Main Content

 Many scholarly articles are now published on an Open Access basis, i.e. free access for all from the point of publication (or agreed time limit).

-Some databases, e.g. Emerald Insight, offer an option to look for open access items only.
+Some databases, e.g. Emerald Insight, offer a specific filter option to restrict search results to open access items only.

 Don't despair if the items you need are not published on an open access basis - other access options are available ...